oanapintoiu/bank_tech_test/README.md

 3. As a user, I would like to request the printing of my account statement that shows me the date, amount and balance.
 4. As a user I would like my statement to have a header.
 5. As a user, I would like to see my latest transaction first when printing my statement.
+6. As a user, I would like to be notified if my withdrawal request goes above my balance.
+7. As a user, I would like to only be able to deposit an amount with up to 2 decimal places otherwise I will get an error.
 ```

 ## 4. Diagram